trinker/regexr/README.md

 ## [1] "\\s+(?<=(foo))(;|:)\\s*[a]s th[atey]"
 ```

+### Viewing the `regexr` Object

-### Viewing the regular expression chunks that make up the *concatenated expression*
+Th generic `summary` function provides an integrated view the comments, regexes, and names that make up the *concatenated expression*.

 ```r